chharvey/counterpoint/docs/spec/data-types.md

 A **Tuple Type** contains [`Tuple` objects](./intrinsics.md#tuple) and is described by an ordered list of types.
 The objects that any given Tuple Type contains are `Tuple` objects whose items’ types match up with the types in the list in order.
+Tuples have a static size and are indexable by Integers.

 #### Record Type
 A **Record Type** contains [`Record` objects](./intrinsics.md#record) and is described by an unordered list of name–type pairs.
 The objects that any given Record Type contains are `Record` objects whose properties’ types match up with the types in the list by name.
+Records have a static size and are indexable by keys.

 #### List Type
 A **List Type** contains [`List` objects](./intrinsics.md#list) and is described by a single type, representing items.
 The objects that any given List Type contains are `List` objects whose items are assignable to the type describing the List Type.
+Lists have a dynamic size and are indexable by Integers.

 #### Dict Type
 A **Dict Type** contains [`Dict` objects](./intrinsics.md#dict) and is described by a single type, representing values.
 The objects that any given Dict Type contains are `Dict` objects whose values are assignable to the type describing the Dict Type.
+Dicts have a dynamic size and are indexable by keys.

 #### Set Type
 A **Set Type** contains [`Set` objects](./intrinsics.md#set) and is described by a single type, representing elements.
 The objects that any given Set Type contains are `Set` objects whose elements are assignable to the type describing the Set Type.
+Sets have a dynamic size and are indexable by their elements.

 #### Map Type
 A **Map Type** contains [`Map` objects](./intrinsics.md#map) and is described by a pair of two types, the first of which represents antecedents and the second of which represents consequents.
 The objects that any given Map Type contains are `Map` objects whose antcedents and consequents are respectively assignable to the types describing the Map Type.
+Maps have a dynamic size and are indexable by their antecedents.